klausbreyer/unixtime.app/readme.md

 # unixtime.app - fulltext timestamp conversion

-## API Developers: Stop the tedious search for timestamps.
-Just give everything to this tool and get the already converted results highlighted
+## An API developers tool for bulk timestamp conversion

 A unix epoch timestamp conversion tool to convert and highlight complete texts, whole API responses, and lists with timestamps.
 Everything that looks like a timestamp since a specific year will just be replaced - simple and easy.